 Genius ERP: ready out-of-the-box for custom manufacturing.

 You hire, buy equipment and expand operations in the single goal of generating a return.
-An ERP system is implemented for the same end result.
-However, instead of expansion to achieve growth, with an ERP system growth comes out of what you already have in place.
+An ERP software is implemented for the same end result.
+However, instead of expansion to achieve growth, with an ERP solution growth comes out of what you already have in place.
 In a nutshell, ERPs save manufacturers money.
 But in what ways exactly?

 Here are five common places savings can be found.